Collins-Rop/Automatic-Number-Plate-Recognition-ANPR-/README.md

 The dashboard will display the extracted number plates and details.
 ### Download Options:
 You may have options to download the processed images or data for further analysis.
+### Contribution
+You can push your PRs after making the changes to contribute to this project.